Rezanosratpour/Pathways/README.md

-# Extreme Value Pathways in Multi-Dimentional Space
+# Extreme Value Dependence Detection for Hyper-Dimentional Datasets

 This document describes the Pathways detection modelling workflow used in `project3` for Multi-Dimentional datasets.
 The pipeline uses empirical multivariate tail dependence coeffient to identify extreme value relationships and build feature datasets for forecasting.